Matteljay/tacybot/README.md

 *SELLING:* Sell [volume] amount of ETH if lower [enterPrice] in USDT is reached, then BUY back ETH if the price rises above [percentage] of the lowest peek price.
 Useful for trading breakdown below price resistance.

 When the order is waiting to get executed, it is colored white.
 When the order finished successfully, it gets colored green.
-When the order finishes with an error, it is colored red and you can click the *(I)* symbol to find out why.
+When the order finishes with an error, it is colored red and you can click the *(i)* symbol to find out why.
 The square symbol will manually halt and disable the trade, the trash symbol will both halt the trade and remove it from your account history.

 ## Installation